Nelson Mandela University: History and formation

 Plans for the then NMMU where first revealed in 2002, by then Minister of Education, Kader Asmal.
-The proposal was a part of larger plan to restructure higher education in South Africa.
+The proposal was part of larger plan to restructure higher education in South Africa.

-The first step in the merger came with the incorporation of Vista PE by UPE on 2 January 2004 followed by the merger of PE Technikon and UPE on 1 January 2005.
+The first step in the merger came with the incorporation of Vista PE by UPE on 2 January 2004, followed by the merger of PE Technikon and UPE on 1 January 2005.

 NMMU was formed in 2005 through the merger of the Port Elizabeth Technikon, and the University of Port Elizabeth.
 In 2004, prior to the merger, UPE had taken control of the Port Elizabeth Campus of Vista University.
 PE Technikon had a satellite campus in George, which was also merged.
 The first chancellor of the university was Chief Justice Pius Langa, and Justice Ronnie Pillay was the first chairperson of Council.
-Rolf Stumpf was the first vice-chancellor and chief executive officer of the university, who was then succeeded by Professor Derrick Swartz on 1 January 2008.
+Rolf Stumpf was the first vice-chancellor and chief executive officer of the university, and was succeeded by Professor Derrick Swartz on 1 January 2008.
 Professor Sibongile Muthwa is the current vice-chancellor after her appointment in 2017.

 The name of the university was formally changed from Nelson Mandela Metropolitan University to Nelson Mandela University on 20 July 2017.

 PE Technikon

-PE Technikon had its roots in the Port Elizabeth Art School, which was founded in 1882 and was the oldest art school in South Africa, and was situated in Russell Road, Central.
+PE Technikon had its roots in the Port Elizabeth Art School, which was founded in 1882 and was the oldest art school in South Africa, situated in Russell Road, Central.
 It was later renamed the College for Advanced Technical Education (CATE).
-The college moved to University Way in Summerstrand in 1974, and became PE technikon in 1979.
+The college moved to University Way in Summerstrand in 1974, and became PE Technikon in 1979.
 The Port Elizabeth Teachers' Training College was located in 2nd Avenue, Summerstrand.
 It was taken over by PE Technikon in 1994, and became known as the College Campus.

 Saasveld Forestry College was founded as the Tokai School for Forest Apprentices in 1912 in Cape Town.
 The school was an offshoot of the South African College Schools.
 In 1932, it moved to its current location, between George and Knysna.
 The campus was taken over by PE Technikon from the Department of Agriculture in 1985.

 The Algoa College of Education was situated in Struandale, approximately 25 km away from Summerstrand.
 It became part of the PE Technikon in 2001, and was known as the Algoa Campus.
 In 2001, the George Campus was added to by purchasing Hurteria Building in the city centre.

 At the time of the merger, PE Technikon had more than 10 000 students.
 The institution's last Chancellor was former Speaker of Parliament Frene Ginwala, the last Vice-Chancellor Prof Hennie Snyman and the last Chair of Council being Mr Clive Stanton.